This is the complete guide to everything you need to know about sleep gummies and the very popular sleep aid—melatonin.

-Melatonin … our bodies create it and our local store sells it.
-You can find it in capsules, liquida, tablets and even tasty melatonin sleep gummies.
+Melatonin...
+Our bodies create it and our local store sells it.
+You can find it in capsules, liquids, tablets and even tasty melatonin sleep gummies.
 Melatonin has been helping Americans sleep ever since It was first isolated in 1958 by an American physician named Aaron B. Lerner and his colleagues at Yale University School of Medicine.

 So what is melatonin?

 Melatonin is a naturally occurring hormone produced by the pineal gland.
-This is a pea-sized gland found in the brain which serves to assists your body in knowing when to sleep and when to awaken.
+This pea-sized gland found in the brain serves to assists your body in knowing when to sleep and when to awaken.
 In some sense, it's almost like our body’s own alarm clock.